gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 06-email-sms
+## Branch 07-login

-Resurrect the ability to send emails and text messages
+Resurrect authentication and authorization and migrate to spring security 6.
+Resurrected all the REST controllers as well.